waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration-u1.md

 	![network_bridge_windows_04_apaters_unplugged](../../img/network_bridge_windows_04_apaters_unplugged.png)

 	Now identify the adapter for the FXTI by connecting its USB-cable to the computer.
+Unplug and replug the cable if you plugged it in before.
 A new adapter should show up, which is called "Realtek USB..." in the gray subtitle.
 Note its name.
 In the example there are two adapters in the picture below starting with "Realtek USB", one additional by a docking station.
 So you can identify the correct adapter best by comparing which one is new, it is "Ethernet 4".

-	Do the same with the UGPS Topside, connect its ethernet cable.
+	Do the same with the UGPS Topside, connect its ethernet cable to the computer.
 In the shown example the red cross for adapter "Ethernet" vanishes, indicating that a device is connected to the network adapter.
 So in the shown example "Ethernet" is the UGPS Topside and "Ethernet 4" is the FXTI.

 	![network_bridge_windows_05_adapters_present](../../img/network_bridge_windows_05_adapters_present.png)